-The Right-of-Way Stewardship Council (RSC) is an accreditation program that establishes rigorous standards for responsible right-of-way vegetation management, initially focused on high-voltage electric transmission corridors throughout America.
+The Right-of-Way Stewardship Council (ROWSC) is an accreditation program that establishes rigorous standards for responsible right-of-way vegetation management, initially focused on high-voltage electric transmission corridors throughout America.
 VELCO’s 700 miles plus of right-of-way resources weave through Vermont’s working and conserved landscape of forest, farm, mountain and neighborhood communities that require a flexible vegetation management program.
 VELCO and a western U.S. utility are the first utilities in the nation to earn this certification.

 Tree Line USA (2007—2013)

 The Arbor Day Foundation, in cooperation with the National Association of State Foresters, recognizes public and private utilities that demonstrate practices that protect and enhance America's urban forests.
 The Tree Line USA program promotes the dual goals of safe, reliable electric service and abundant, healthy trees across utility service areas.
 VELCO is recognized for our commitment to quality vegetation management practices, sound environmental stewardship, and educating both landowners and members of the public about proper tree care.

 The U.S. Department of the Interior recognized VELCO with an Outstanding Conservation Achievement for the Northern Woodcock Initiative.
 The Northern Forest Woodcock Initiative is represented by more than 25 partners with a pledge to conserve and recover the American woodcock, a small bird that prefers dense vegetation.
 The species has declined substantially in recent decades with the loss of young forest and shrub land habitats.
 The award recognizes the partnership's vision and leadership in developing a highly collaborative and effective wildlife recovery effort—particularly our work in the Northeast Kingdom within the Phase II line corridor.

 Energy for Wildlife (2007, 2011)